 TMJ Headaches Riverhead, Roslyn and Nesconset, NY

-Teeth Grinding & Headaches
+Teeth Grinding and Headaches

-Additionally, teeth grinding can also lead to a TMJ disorder.
+Teeth grinding can also lead to a TMJ disorder.
 TMJ disorder affects the joint that connects your jawbone to your skull.
 The joint can cause pain in the jaw joint itself, as well as headaches.

 Treatment for TMJ Headaches